 Tough Topics Book Club

-We hope you will be able to join the discussion.
 Please remember that self-care is essential when engaging in difficult subjects.
-We encourage you to take breaks and utilize self-care throughout this program.
-If at any point you wish not to continue for your own well-being, that is ok, we are all at different points on our journey.
+We encourage you to take breaks and utilize self-care throughout our discussion.
+If at any point you wish not to continue for your own well-being, that is okay.
+We are all at different points on our journey.
 Please feel free to reach out if you would like to talk or find more resources, but in case of a more urgent issue here are some crisis lines and supports:

 - In case of an emergency please contact 911

 - Wisconsin Alzheimer’s Association 24/7 Helpline 800.272.3900

 - Eau Claire County Support for People Living with Dementia

 - Support for Caregivers: TRUALTA provides educational support for caregivers day or night.
 To register, visit WisconsinCaregiver.Trualta.com.

 - If you or someone you know is struggling or in crisis, help is available.
 Call or text 988 or chat 988lifeline.org.

 Wednesday, November 16, 2022 | 6-7:30 p.m. | Room 105 with Virtual Option | FREE